-Intracoastal Realty is a full-service real estate brokerage specializing in residential real estate.
-Headquartered in Wilmington, North Carolina, the company has ten offices and over 600 real estate agents and staff, serving clients in the areas of Wilmington, Wrightsville Beach, Carolina Beach, Kure Beach, Southport, Bald Head Island, Ocean Isle Beach, Leland, Hampstead, and Topsail area.
+Intracoastal Realty is a full-service real estate brokerage specialising in residential real estate.
+Headquartered in Wilmington, North Carolina, the company has ten offices and 600+ real estate agents and staff, serving clients in Wilmington, Wrightsville Beach, Carolina Beach, Kure Beach, Southport, Bald Head Island, Ocean Isle Beach, Leland, Hampstead, and Topsail area.

 Intracoastal Realty’s coastal location which is prone to hurricanes and other severe weather was a factor in the company’s decision to run essential IT services in the cloud rather than on-premise.
 Making print part of its cloud-first strategy was driven by a desire to streamline management of the infrastructure and shore up security across a distributed rather than centralised print environment.

 The company’s 18 printing devices installed across ten locations are used by office-based staff as well as the company’s independent agents.
 “We have people who go into the same office every day, they have a desktop computer, so providing access to a printer is pretty simple,” CIO John Schweighardt explained.

 “But we also have independent agents, using their own technology and visit two or three different offices each week – making printing secure and easily accessible to them without needing IT support, was key.”

 Print is a business-critical function for Intracoastal Realty.
 “In real estate, agents have to move quickly.
 When it comes to signing contracts, time is of the essence, and if the technology is slowing them down, my phone rings off the hook,” John explained.

 One of the biggest drivers for change was to reduce the time spent managing the print infrastructure.
 The realtors travel from office to office, which meant if they didn't have the right drivers, they couldn't print from their laptops.